zooba/pymanager/doc/using.rst

 suitable for installs into offline environments.
 See the later sections on offline installs and administrative configuration for information on handling these scenarios.

+When the MSIX is installed, but commands are not available on :envvar:`PATH`, they can be found under :file:`%LocalAppData%\Microsoft\WindowsApps\PythonSoftwareFoundation.PythonManager_3847v3x7pw1km` or :file:`%LocalAppData%\Microsoft\WindowsApps\PythonSoftwareFoundation.PythonManager_qbz5n2kfra8p0`, depending on whether it was installed from python.org or through the Windows Store.
+Attempting to run the executable directly from Program Files is not recommended.

 Administrative Configuration